Pianist

-Over the past fifteen years, she has received support from institutions including the New York State Council on the Arts, Government of Asturias, Queens Council on the Arts, the Spanish Embassy, Manhattan School of Music, Caja Madrid, Fundación Luis Galvé, the Amphion Foundation, the Alice M. Ditson Fund, Caja Rural Foundation, and the Albéniz Foundation.
-She has also won prizes in competitions such as Savvy Musicians in Action, INJUVE, Montehermoso Contemporary Creation, Ciudad de Carlet International Competition, and Rotary Club competitions.
+Over fifteen years, her work has received support from institutions including the Government of Asturias, the Queens Council on the Arts, the Spanish Embassy, Caja Madrid, the Luis Galvé Foundation, the Albéniz Foundation, and Caja Rural.
+She has been recognized in competitions including the Savvy Musicians in Action International Competition, INJUVE, Montehermoso Contemporary Creation, the Ciudad de Carlet International Competition, and the Rotary Club awards.

 FAQ